0xStruct/mina-anons/README.md

 Sample X/tweet: https://bit.ly/mina-anons-x

+Nostr post: TBC

 ## Mina-anons: 🔬 LAB

-[🔬 LAB](lab) is a playground to experiment with ECDSA support and beyond
+[🔬 LAB](lab) is a playground to experiment with ECDSA support, tying in with Ethereum account address.

+Work has been done to add BIP340 support to integrate with Bitcoin ecosystem.

+Other account verification such as OAuth/JWT will be explored to add support for web2 platforms as well.

-ownership or/and membership proofs can now be made by an ethereum address
+ownership or/and membership proofs can now be made by ethereum addresses and bitcoin/nostr addresses

 🎥 https://youtu.be/_iXCUi2q5-8 (tests and runs)